-- o the Principal (Executive Headteacher) - o up to 11 foundation governors, appointed by the Provincial Superior of the Society of the Divine Saviour - o up to 5 parent governors, appointed by the trustees - o up to 3 co-opted governors, appointed by the foundation governors o staff governors, provided that the number of staff governors does not exceed one third of the total number of governors o any governors appointed by the Secretary of State for Education
+- 2. up to 11 foundation governors, appointed by the Provincial Superior of the Society of the Divine Saviour - 3. up to 5 parent governors, appointed by the trustees - 4. up to 3 co-opted governors, appointed by the foundation governors - 5. staff governors, provided that the number of staff governors does not exceed one third of the total number of governors - 6. any governors appointed by the Secretary of State for Education e.
+Policies and Procedures Adopted for the Induction and Training of Trustees

-The term of office for any director is 4 years, save that this time limit does not apply to either the headteacher or a staff director.
+The term of office for any director is 4 years, save that this time limit does not apply to either the principal or a staff director.
 The principal's term of office runs parallel with his term of appointment.
 Subject to remaining eligible to be a particular type of governor, any governor may be reappointed or re-elected.